rasheedmhd/llama/README.md

 # Instantiation and Initialization

 ```
-// ﻿Assigning to a field creates it if it doesn’t already exist
+// Assigning to a field creates it if it doesn’t already exist
 breakfast.meat = "sausage";
 breakfast.bread = "sourdough";

-// ﻿If you want to access a field or method on the current object
+// If you want to access a field or method on the current object
 // from within a method, you use good old this.
 class Breakfast {
 	serve(who) {